 It would be both easy and hard to list all the reasons why I’m jumping ship.
-They’re the same reasons why so many states (mine included) have seen teacher strikes, walk outs and rallies in recent weeks.
+They’re the same reasons why so many states (mine included) have seen teacher strikes, walk outs, and rallies.

 On a particularly bad day I would go home, pour myself a glass of wine and spend the evening ranting and raving to my boyfriend about how awful all my students are, how upsetting their parents are.
 (For the record, teachers’ significant others are saints for what they too put up with.)